benpocalypse/Markerator/README.md

 - [ ] A few sensible included themes
 - [ ] Image manipulation for Post Summary (cards)
 - [ ] Page footers
-- [ ] Multiple Page creation for more than just index.html and Posts
 - [ ] Better exception/error handling and user feedback
 - [ ] Include markerator in Github CI